Edom: Hellenistic period

+The first mention of Idumea in extra-biblical sources comes from Diodorus who describes it alternately as an eparchy and a satrapy while chronicling the campaigns of Antigonus' forces against the Nabateans in 312/311 BC.
+The region they inhabit in this period is described as being centered around the Dead Sea, to the west of Wadi Arabah and south of Judah, with Israel's Negev lying to the south.

-During the Hellenistic period, both Judahites and Idumeans spoke Aramaic and used it for literary and legal documents.
-An Idumean marriage contract from Maresha, dating from 176 BCE, closely resembles the ketubbot used by Judahites.
-However, despite these cultural similarities, some Judahites maintained a distinct boundary between themselves and the Idumeans.
+During the Hellenistic period, both Jews and Idumeans spoke Aramaic and used it for literary and legal documents.
+An Idumean marriage contract from Maresha, dating from 176 BCE, closely resembles the ketubbot used by Jews.
+However, despite these cultural similarities, some Jews maintained a distinct boundary between themselves and the Idumeans.
 This is evident in Ben Sira 50:25–26, which expresses disdain for three "nations," including "the inhabitants of Se'ir", referring to the Edomites/Idumeans.

 During the revolt of the Maccabees against the Seleucid kingdom (early 2nd century BC), II Maccabees refers to a Seleucid general named Gorgias as "Governor of Idumaea"; whether he was a Greek or a Hellenized Idumean is unknown.
 Some scholars maintain that the reference to Idumaea in that passage is an error altogether.

 According to Josephus, the Judeans under Judas Maccabeus first defeated the Idumaeans in the two Idumaean border towns of Hebron and Marisa and plundered them around 163 BC.
 About 50 years later, Judeans under John Hyrcanus I again attacked Marisa and the nearby Adoraim: according to Josephus and Ammonius Grammaticus, Hyrcanus conquered the cities of Marisa and Adoraim, forcibly converted all Idumaeans to Judaism and incorporated them into the Jewish nation:

 Hyrcanus also captured the Idumean cities of Adora and Marisa and after subduing all the Idumeans, permitted them to remain in their country as long as they had themselves circumcised and were willing to observe the laws of the Jews.
 And so, out of attachment to the land of their fathers, they submitted to circumcision and to make their manner of life conform in all other respects to that of the Jews.
 And from that time onward they have continued to be Jews.

 Jewish nationalist historians, starting with Heinrich Graetz in the 19th century, have been uneasy with the forced conversion of Idumaea.
 Since the late 1980s, some scholars have questioned the traditional account of Idumaea's conquest and forced conversion by the Hasmoneans.
 Several reasons have been proposed for this skepticism.
 (Note: In detail: